Vanishing theorems for linearly obstructed divisors: Introduction

-Moreover if $s\le n+1$ then $h^i(\tilde{D})=0$ for all $i\leq n-1$ and $h^{n}(\tilde{D})={{b-1}\choose{n}}$ for $b\geq n+1$ and zero otherwise. \end{theorem}
+Moreover, if $s\le n+1$ then $h^i(\tilde{D})=0$, for all $i\leq n-1$, and $h^{n}(\tilde{D})={{b-1}\choose{n}}$ for $b\geq n+1$ and zero otherwise. \end{theorem}

-The theorem summarizes the results contained in Theorem \ref{vanishing for >=n+3}, Theorem \ref{toric theorem} (2), Theorem \ref{monster for empty} and Corollary \ref{empty arbitrary points}.
-This result shows that Question \ref{question} extends to non-effective divisors in a small region of the effective cone with a correct definition for $D_{(r)}$.
-In order to study classical interpolation problems, a crucial step is the study non-effective divisors.
-More precisely whenever a linear cycle, is contained in the base locus of a divisor $D$, its normal bundle is a non-effective divisor and the cohomology groups of its multiples produce the contributions \eqref{The Newton binomial}.
-However, in the general case of $\PP^{n}$ to compute normal bundles of special effect varieties (and in particular the dimension of $\LL$) requires the analysis of empty linear systems that is in general non-trivial and motivates the analysis conducted in Sections \ref{Cremona of hyperplane class}, \ref{vanishing empty section} and \ref{section s=n+2}.
+The theorem summarises the results contained in Theorem \ref{vanishing for >=n+3}, Theorem \ref{toric theorem}, Theorem \ref{monster for empty} and Theorem \ref{empty arbitrary points}.
+This result shows that it makes sense to extend Question \ref{question} to non-effective divisors in a small region outside the effective cone with a correct definition of $D_{(r)}$.
+In order to study classical interpolation problems, a crucial step is the study of non-effective divisors.
+More precisely, whenever a linear cycle is contained in the base locus of a divisor $D$ , the normal bundle of its exceptional divisor after blow-up is given by a non-effective divisor (see Lemma \ref{normal bundle}), and the cohomology groups of its multiples produce a contributions to the speciality of the form \eqref{The Newton binomial}.